 Liskeard Walks Around Town and Nearby

-The ancient market town of Liskeard is an excellent base for walkers, being situated midway between the coast and the moors, and it’s only the second town in Cornwall to gain Walkers are Welcome accreditation.
+The ancient market town of Liskeard is an excellent base for walkers, being situated midway between the coast and the moors.
 Liskeard has a Heritage Trail and a selection of circular walks that lead from the town into the picturesque surrounding countryside.
-Each walk begins from one of the granite plinths, situated at various points around the town and has an accompanying printed leaflet available from the town information centre – or download the PDF here.
+Each walk begins from one of the granite plinths, situated at various points around the town and has an accompanying printed leaflet available from the town information centre – or download the PDFs here.

 South East Cornwall offers the walker so much choice, from stunning cliff walks to dramatic walks on Bodmin Moor.
 Whichever way you walk, within a few miles of Liskeard you’ll be met with a hugely varied range of landscapes – from ancient wooded valleys and gentle meadows to pretty fishing villages and thousands of years of history dating back to Neolithic times.